ansuman-satapathy/blog/content/blog/_index.md

 ---
-title: "Tech Guides & Cliff Notes"
+title: "My Blog"
 ---

-Guides for myself and fellow tech enthusiasts.
-Covers DevOps, Linux, Backend and random thoughts.
+Notes, guides, and experiments on DevOps, development, Linux, and other things I’m learning.